0xPolygon/polygon-docs/docs/cdk/how-to/deploy-t1-prover-devnet.md

 -   The Prysm client's REST APIs are available at `http://beacon-chain:3500`.
 For more info on what these APIs are, see [here](https://ethereum.github.io/beacon-APIs/)
 -   The Prysm client also exposes a gRPC API at `http://beacon-chain:4000`.

-# Type 1 prover testing procedure
+## Type-1 prover testing procedure

-The aim of this devnet setup is to use Polygon Type-1 Prover to test Erigon state witnesses.
+The aim of this devnet setup is to use Polygon CDK type-1 prover to test Erigon state witnesses.

-Next is a procedure for creating some test data.
+The following steps create some test data.

 1. Start the devnet up with `docker compose up`.
 If you had previously run this command, you might want to wipe old data with a `make clean` to avoid running from a previous state.
 2. Wait for blocks to start being produced.
 This should only take a few seconds.
 You can use `polycli monitor` to quickly check that blocks are being created.